-Snow returns to GSW for her second season as Women’s Soccer Coach.
-The women’s soccer program continued to grow under Snow’s leadership as the Lady Canes posted their first ever win against The University of West Georgia.
+Snow returns to GSW for her third season as Women’s Soccer Coach.
+The women’s soccer program grew under Snow’s leadership in 2012 as the Lady Canes posted their first ever win against The University of West Georgia.
 The Lady Canes also tied Division I Program, Alabama State University 2-2, and made significant improvements on and off the field.
-Snow has brought in 9 new players for the 2013 campaign, many of whom will see playing time immediately.
+Snow has brought in 14 new players for the 2014 campaign, many of whom will see playing time immediately.

 Prior to arriving at GSW, Snow was the Head Women’s Soccer Coach at Bluefield College.
 During her two-year tenure at Bluefield College, Snow helped the Lady Rams to several program firsts.
 These included Bluefield's first-ever wins over Emory and Henry and North Carolina Wesleyan.
 Her teams at BC were active in the community as well.
 One of their many campaigns was the creation and implementation of the "Kickeroos" youth soccer program for children in the western Virginia area.